 The Federal Commission for the Protection against Sanitary Risks (COFEPRIS) has issued an operational manual for the Surveillance of Primary Contact Water on Beaches and Fresh Water Bodies.
-While this government agency does not focus on beach care, its application helps to understand and evaluate the level of contamination risk presented by Mexico's beaches and seas.
+While this government agency does not focus on beach care, its application helps to understand and evaluate the contamination risk of Mexico's beaches and seas.

 The objectives of the manual are as follows:

-- Prevent health risks to the bathing population.
-This is done by establishing risk criteria according to the levels of enterococci present in the water.
+Prevent health risks to the bathing population.
+This is done by establishing risk criteria according to the enterococci levels present in the water.

-- To establish criteria for the dissemination of reliable and timely information to beach users.
+To establish criteria for disseminating reliable and timely information to beach users.

 This manual will help us collect all the scientific information we need to know how polluted our beaches are and how safe they are to swim in.